Skip to main content

 Course Overview and Learning Goals

-61D covers the main concepts necessary for a student to be ready to work on real world applications & software.
+61D prepares students to design and build real-world software applications.
 A week will usually consist of lectures, a lab, and an assignment or project.
 The course load is roughly equivalent to a 2-3 unit class and requires a time commitment of about 3-7 hours per week taking into account everything.
 All lectures, readings, assignments, and projects are designed to teach the skills that you will need to start your Software Engineering journey.
 These skills include but are not limited to:

 Moreover, the tools and technologies taught in 61D will not be taught in isolation.
 The course will show how to connect a frontend, to a backend, and then a backend to a database, so that students will understand how each piece of a full stack application fits together.